zlogic/mendix-docs/content/en/docs/developerportal/portfolio-management/integrate-with-jira.md

 2. Go to the [Settings](/developerportal/portfolio-management/portfolio-settings/) page.
 3. Go to the **Integrations** tab.
 4. Click the ellipsis icon (**...**) and then select **Delete**.

-   {{% todo %}}Add a screenshot.{{% /todo %}}

    A confirmation box opens to confirm your action.

 After you delete a configuration, all linked projects an epics added from those projects are removed.

 ### Linking a Jira Project {#link-jira-project}